Leaving Town? A Summer Vacation Checklist for Your Oklahoma Home

 Oklahoma summers bring sudden thunderstorms, and lightning-related power surges are one of the sneakiest threats to an empty home.
 A single strike near a power line can send a spike through your wiring and fry anything plugged in.

 Before you leave, unplug the electronics you care about — televisions, computers, gaming consoles, and countertop appliances like the microwave and coffee maker.
 What you cannot easily unplug should at least be on a quality surge protector.
-For real protection across the whole house, a whole-home surge protective device installed at the panel is worth asking an electrician about.
+For real protection across the whole house, whole-home surge protection installed at the panel is worth asking an electrician about.
 Leaving a lamp or two on a timer is fine and helps the house look lived-in.

 Check the Sump Pump and Drainage